jxuj/Smart-Surveillance-Camera/README.md

 ## Run the program

-After successfully completing the setup steps, you will be ready to run the program.
+After successfully completing the setup steps, you'll be ready to run the program except that you have to define the URL of the remote camera used as inputs to this program in the setting file under the root directory.

 To run the program
 ```Shell